vubiostat/accre_tutorial/README.md

 ssh-ed25519 AAAAC3ASDFASDFASDFASDFASDFASDFASDFsXRQwPG2kQLdeV your_email@example.com
 ```

 Copy the resulting _*public*_ key `id_ed25519.pub` to your github account.
 It's on the [github.com](github.com) website, click your icon in the upper right and then select "Settings".
 On that pack select the left hand side option "SSH and GPG keys".
-Click the green button "New SSH Key" and name it so you know the associated system it came from and past the above crypto string (from the `cat`) as the key.
+Click the green button "New SSH Key" and name it so you know the associated system it came from and past the above crypto string (from the `cat` results starting with ssh-ed25519 above) as the key.
 The associated
 `id_ed25519` is the private key that is equivalent to a password and
 should be treated with great care.